yamin8000/Dooz/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/32/Tic_tac_toe.svg" alt="preview" width="200"/>

 ##### Simple Game AI
-Currently AI uses an strategy rather than using an AI search algorithms like MinMax.
+Currently in hard mode AI uses an strategy rather than using an AI search algorithms like MinMax.
 This strategy is followed by these steps:

 - Win
 - Block